arh23/strgen-js/README.md

 Regexgen can be used as an external script, or with the UI packaged with this repo.

-When using Regexgen in existing code, a new instance will need to be created in the standard way, for example in JS:
+When using Regexgen in existing code, a new object instance will need to be created, and a pattern provided for the createString() method:

 ~~~~
 var generator = new Regexgen();
 var generated_string = generator.createString(pattern);
 ~~~~

+This will create a random string based on the pattern provided.

 There are multiple parameters which affect the way in which Regexgen handles string generation: